nose-devs/nose/functional_tests/doc_tests/test_multiprocess/multiprocess.rst

 any use of the multiprocess plugin, the order in which the tests execute is indeterminate.

-    # First we have to reset all of the test modules
+First we have to reset all of the test modules.

     >>> import sys
     >>> sys.modules['test_shared'].called[:] = []
     >>> sys.modules['test_not_shared'].called[:] = []
     >>> sys.modules['test_can_split'].called[:] = []

+Then we can run the tests again with the multiprocess plugin active.

     >>> run(argv=['nosetests', '-v', '--processes=2', test_shared],
     ...     plugins=[MultiProcess()]) #doctest: +ELLIPSIS
     setup called